OGGM/oggm.github.io/_posts/2021-04-27-ige-tutorial.md

 #### What will we do?

 **Part I (15H00-15H45)**: presentation of the OGGM project.
-- Objectives of OGGM
-- OGGM as a "modelling framework"
+- Objectives of the OGGM project: OGGM as a "modelling framework"
+- Current developments and future plans (read: the science questions we are trying to address)
-- What OGGM does *not* intend to be
+- What OGGM does *not* intend to be (and why it is only useful for certain applications)
-- Current developments and future plans
 - Open discussion

 **Part II (16H-18H)**: online tutorials.
-- [Getting started](https://oggm.org/tutorials/notebooks/getting_started.html): building blocks of OGGM, fundamentals
+- [Getting started](https://oggm.org/tutorials/notebooks/getting_started.html): building blocks of OGGM, model fundamentals
 - [Hydrological applications]() (in construction): a fun application of OGGM
-- Based on interest / demand: projections with OGGM, mass-balance, ice-thickness inversion, etc...
+- Based on interest / demand: projections or ice thickness estimation with OGGM, using your own inventory / bed thickness with OGGM, etc...

 #### Do I need to prepare anything?